scc-programmingclub/sccprogrammingclub.com/README.md

-# sccprogrammingclub.com
+# This is the repository for sccprogrammingclub.com

-Seattle Central College Programming Club's Website
+## Seattle Central College Programming Club's Website

+Any inquiry, comment, or concern, please contact: ProgrammingClub.SCC@seattlecolleges.edu

+Thanks!